Japan Lower House Passes AI Promotion Bill

 The legislation is expected to be enacted during the current parliamentary session set to end in June after deliberations at the House of Councillors, the upper chamber.

+AI "will be the foundation of economic and social development and is an important technology from the viewpoint of security," the bill said.

-The bill calls for setting up a task force, to be led by the prime minister, to craft a basic plan to promote AI development.
+The bill calls for setting up a task force, to be led by the prime minister, to craft a basic plan to promote AI development in Japan, widely viewed as lagging behind Europe and the United States in the area.

-The government will be required to investigate AI-related cases such as human rights violations and provide instruction and advice to serious violators.
+The legislation also warns that if AI technology is used for illegal purposes or in inappropriate ways, it could facilitate crimes, personal information theft and copyright infringement.

 [Copyright The Jiji Press, Ltd.]